head-first-kubernetes/head-first-kubernetes.github.io/index.md

 # Head-First Kubernetes

 ---

 ## Introduction

 This is more-or-less a writeup of a 3-hour workshop we ran at PyConUK2019.
 The workshop was well received & we wanted to expand on it.
 Then COVID happened and so we thought we will writeup our thing and put it here as a tutorial.

+### Background

 Given that this tutorial started as a workshop, it is quite hands-on.
 You will not find many block diagrams in here.
 You might not find a lot of paragraphs either.

 In a workshop you learn:

 - bottom-up instead of top-down
 - by tinkering instead of looking at block diagrams
 - by doing instead of listening to how it's done

 Try and follow along.
 If you are having problems, [give us a shout](https://github.com/head-first-kubernetes/tutorial/issues/new).

+### Learning objectives

 This tutorial is squarely aimed at beginners and it is not very ambitious.
 After working through this, students should be able to do most of the following: